 (Revised post originally published on February 29, 2016)

-Once again, it seems valuable to repost this piece about the Kerner Commission, formed fifty-one years ago to address violence in American cities.
+Once again, it is necessary to repost this piece about the Kerner Commission, formed fifty-three years ago to address violence in American cities.

 On July 29, 1967, President Johnson made remarks about the reasons for the commission:

 The civil peace has been shattered in a number of cities.
 The American people are deeply disturbed.
 They are baffled and dismayed by the wholesale looting and violence that has occurred both in small towns and in great metropolitan centers.